Chief community officer is the new CMO – TechCrunch

 Rankin adds that transparency around hiring and corporate recruiting could help combat biases and signal important information to talent.

 Etc: At TC Sessions: Justice next month, we’ll be talking about how research like this, as well as structures within venture capital, impacts early-stage founders.
-Speakers include Arlan Hamilton, the founder of Backstage Capital, Brian Brackeen of Lightship Capital, and others.
+Speakers include Arlan Hamilton, the founder of Backstage Capital; Brian Brackeen of Lightship Capital; and others.
 Get your tickets here for $5.

 Around TechCrunch